the-turing-way/the-turing-way/project_management/first_newsletter.md

   We would love to share your experience with our readers and other members of our community.

   To add your advice to the handbook, please fill out our quick [submission form](https://docs.google.com/forms/d/e/1FAIpQLSfcyYH_E03Y5zuBdwrikQP4QldqzKmD-aPngCKthdV9e9alaA/viewform)
-> I hope this works as preview, I will also create a separate .md file with the case study form in a bit to get feedback.

 * Attend one of our workshops
 We will run three workshops throughout March 2019.